-10 points use of spotlight with firearms or

-other implement or illegally killing a bear.

-6 points illegal possession or sale of wildlife or illegally

-killing deer, wild boar, or turkey.

-6 points hunting from a motor vehicle.4 points all other hunting violations.
+- 10 points use of spotlight with firearms or other implement or illegally killing a bear.6 points illegal possession or sale of wildlife or illegal - 6 points illegal possession or sale of wildlife or illegally killing deer, wild boar, or turkey. - 6 points hunting from a motor vehicle. - 4 points all other hunting violations.